Sreenishetty/Ansible_infoblox/README.md

-## Ansible_infolox And Infoblox NIOS Modules for Ansible Collections
+## Ansible_infoblox And Infoblox NIOS Modules for Ansible Collections
 ```
 Using ansible-playbook automate the infoblox for creating, deleting the host records
 Ansible-Infoblox Documentaion